How may I obtain a copy of a police report?

 I need to be fingerprinted for an employment application.
 Where can I go to do this?

 At the Public Safety Center, 725 N. Cherry Street, Winston-Salem.
-Every Thursday afternoon from 2:30 to 4:30 p.m. - $10 per card, CASH ONLY.
+Every Thursday from 2:00 to 4:00 p.m. - $10 per card, CASH ONLY.
 Photo identification (driver's license, ID card, passport, etc.) must be presented.

 I have an outstanding traffic ticket.
 Who do I speak with to pay my ticket?